comp129/comp55/docs/labs/11-Decomp.md

 To achieve this,
 today we're going to provide advice on how to figure out where to start with a large problem.
-It comes down to a technique called **decomposition**.
+It comes down decomposition.

-**Decomposition** is the act of taking a large problem and breaking it down into smaller parts.
+**Take a minute and try to decompose this problem.**

+What are parts that can be seperated?
+Can you start with a simpler version and expand on it?

-If you're not sure how many pieces to break it down to, start with breaking it down into two or three that seem to be nice and separate sub-problems.
+If you're not sure how many pieces to break it into, start with breaking it down into two or three that seem to be nice and separate sub-problems.
 From there you can take each of those parts and if they seem complicated, break those down into smaller pieces too.